jameshopham/Application-of-Monte-Carlo-Simulations-in-VaR/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me:
+If you have any questions or suggestions, feel free to reach out to us:

-- Connect with me on LinkedIn:
+- Connect with us on LinkedIn: